 - Order of Probate – An order of probate is when the court approves that a will is valid and permits the executor to distribute the decedent’s assets according to the terms of the will.
 Alternatively, if there is no will, an order of probate allows the appointed administrator to proceed to distribute the decedent’s assets per the laws of intestate succession.

 - Heir – An heir is a person who inherits under the laws of intestate succession when there is no will.
-Heir and beneficiary are common probate terms used interchangeably, although they refer to different ways people inherit the property of a decedent.
+Heir and beneficiary are standard probate terms used interchangeably, although they refer to different ways people inherit the property of a decedent.

 - Holographic Will – A holographic will is a handwritten will by the testator.
 These types of wills are typically not witnessed.